The NAVS Animal Sanctuary Assistance Program

-Notably, the NAVS Sanctuary Fund proudly provided a critical grant to Chimp Haven which helped them qualify to become the National Sanctuary for retired research chimpanzees.
+Notably, NAVS proudly provided a critical grant to Chimp Haven which helped them qualify to become the National Sanctuary for retired research chimpanzees.

-Through the NAVS Sanctuary Fund, we are able to provide the resources immediately necessary to finance a rescue effort without having to waste the time and expense of sending out an appeal to our supporters before help can arrive.
+Through the NAVS Animal Sanctuary Assistance Program, we are able to provide the resources immediately necessary to finance a rescue effort without having to waste the time and expense of sending out an appeal to our supporters before help can arrive.

-The NAVS Sanctuary Fund allows animal sanctuaries and shelters to continue their important work on behalf of animals in need by helping defray costs from unforeseen damages or overwhelming veterinary costs.
-This, in turn, ensures permanent, lifetime care for animals in need–just when they need it the most.
+The NAVS Animal Sanctuary Assistance Program allows animal sanctuaries and shelters to continue their important work on behalf of animals by helping defray the high costs associated with the transition and ongoing care of their new residents, as well as with unforeseen financial emergencies.
+This, in turn, ensures permanent, lifetime homes for animals in need.

-The NAVS Sanctuary Fund means a new home, new hope and a new chance at life.
+The NAVS Animal Sanctuary Assistance Program means a new home, new hope and a new chance at life.

 When Hurricane Irma was predicted to hit most of Florida, Jungle Friends Primate Sanctuary in Gainesville, Florida began the process of ensuring all its residents were “hunkering down” for the weather.
 Thankfully, all residents (both human and non-human) were unharmed; however, the primate habitats and roads were damaged, with several trees on site being upended in the high winds.
 A NAVS Sanctuary Fund grant is assisting Jungle Friends with repairs, as well as improvements that will prepare the sanctuary for storms in the future.